KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 The **[CVE-2025-65857](https://nvd.nist.gov/vuln/detail/CVE-2025-65857)** id is given to this specific vulnerability, so let’s walk through it.

-Main thing to look for here is to try and dig up a Real-Time Streaming Protocol (RTSP) URI and check for unauthenticated access to live stream of the camera.
+Main thing to look for here is to try and dig up an Uniform Resource Identifier (URI) for Real-Time Streaming Protocol (RTSP) and check for unauthenticated access to live stream of the camera.
 It can be done either by using curl from (Linux) command line or onvif-zeep library for Python 3.
 Let’s try both methods.

 ### Method 1: Curl